Susmaster64/Peak-Frequency-Searcher/README.md

     -librosa
     -numpy
     -scipy
-    (and probabbly some more now)

 You can install these dependencies by running the following command:

-  `pip install librosa numpy scipy (+ whatever)`
+  `pip install librosa numpy scipy

 ## Usage

-No. Look at the code and figure out yourself

-## Problems

-1. Jank
-2. Future error
-3. Does not have toggle
-4. Only works with .wav
-5. yes
+TO DO